drc-cs/SPRING25-GENERATIVE-AI/lectures/L07/slides.md

 <div class="header-slide">

-# Time Series Modeling
+# Forecasting

 </div>

 <!--s-->

-## Time Series Modeling
+## Forecasting

-Time series modeling is the process of analyzing time-ordered data to extract meaningful patterns and make predictions about future values.
+Forecasting is the process of analyzing time-ordered data to extract meaningful patterns and make predictions about future values.
 It involves understanding the underlying structure of the data, identifying trends, seasonality, and other patterns, and using this information to build models that can forecast future values.
 Today we're breaking down models into three categories:

 - **Classical Models**: These models are based on statistical techniques and assumptions about the data.
 Examples include ARIMA, SARIMA, and Exponential Smoothing.